hlprmnky/vapor-spring-benchmark/README.md

 # Vapor benchmark - Spring-boot edition

 ## What it is
 [Vapor](https://qutheory.io/vapor/) is a Web framework written in Swift.
-The authors put out a call for help getting some benchmarks run using various popuplar Web frameworks from other languages; this is the one for Java's [Spring Boot](https://spring.io) framework.
+The authors of [this benchmarking article](https://medium.com/@qutheory/server-side-swift-vs-the-other-guys-2-speed-ca65b2f79505) put out a call for help getting some benchmarks run using various popular Web frameworks from other languages; this is the one for Java's [Spring Boot](https://spring.io) framework.

 ## Test Methodology
 This is the description of the benchmark tests each framework was to run.
 You can see that these each beecame a simple request handler in `ApplicationController.java`: